Qiskit/qiskit-metapackage/docs/faq.rst

 **A:** Qiskit depends on a number of other open source Python packages, which are automatically installed when doing ``pip install qiskit``.
-Depending on your system's platform and Python version, is it possible that a particular package does not provide a pre-built binaries  for your system.
-You can refer to :ref:`platform_support` for a list of which platforms are supported by Qiskit and those which may need an extra compiler.
+Depending on your system's platform and Python version, is it possible that a particular package does not provide pre-built binaries for your system.
+You can refer to :ref:`platform_support` for a list of platforms supported by Qiskit, some of which may need an extra compiler.
 In cases where there are no precompiled binaries available ``pip`` will attempt to compile the package from source, which in turn might require some extra dependencies that need to be installed manually.